 Approaching the ¼ mark of the season, the Blues need to dig deep and get back to that January 19th form they were in.
 The team is known for their overwhelming pressure they put on the opposition and are notorious for outworking opponents; however February so far has only hosted a weak, slow Blues club that isn’t fundamentally sound on nearly any level.
 Seeing Hitchcock spit fire following such a tremendous disappointment of a game should leave St. Louis fans feeling hopeful, but until that fire translates into on ice production again, hope is all it is.
 Saturday, February 9th, the Blues host the Anaheim Ducks which should be a solid chance for the Blues to step their game up against a team that is hot, winning their last four games.
 An area that could help solve the issues for St. Louis would be if the Ducks end up shorthanded.
 The Blues currently top the league right now in power play percentage at 33%, while the Ducks penalty kill ranks near the bottom at 72%, which is 26th in the NHL.
 As always…let’s go BLUES!

-Topics: Al MacInnis, Blackhawks, Blues, Brian Elliot, Chicago, Chris Pronger, Coyotes, Detroit, Division, Halak, Hart Trophy, Hitchcock, Jaroslav, Jennings, Nashville, NHL, Norris, Phoenix, Pietrangelo, Predators, Red Wings, Redden, Saint Louis, Scottrade, St. Louis, Steen, Trophy, Vladimir Tarasenko, Williams
+Topics: Al MacInnis, Blackhawks, Brian Elliot, Chicago, Chris Pronger, Coyotes, Detroit, Division, Halak, Hart Trophy, Hitchcock, Jaroslav, Jennings, Nashville, NHL, Norris, Phoenix, Pietrangelo, Predators, Red Wings, Redden, Saint Louis, Scottrade, St. Louis, St. Louis Blues, Steen, Trophy, Vladimir Tarasenko, Williams